mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 [functional-view]: #functional-view
 <!--
     Description of section: This section describes the functional view as experienced by developers of chaincode and applications interacting with it as well as admins deploying them.
-    Note: At this level there is no distinction between full FPC and FPC Lite and hence use the term FPC through-out without qualification.
+    Note: At this level there is no distinction between full FPC and FPC 1.0 and hence use the term FPC through-out without qualification.
     The distinction is done later in the architecture/design section -->